 CIF: CIF (cost, insurance, freight) is a method for calculating import taxes where the tax is calculated on the cost of the order, plus the cost of freight, insurance, and seller's commission.

-Further explanation of duty, tax, and de minimis is provided below the table.
+Further explanation of duty, tax, and de minimis is provided below

 Duty and tax will be charged only on imports into St. Lucia where the total CIF value of the import exceeds St. Lucia’s minimum value threshold (de minimis).
 St. Lucia does not have a de minimis, which means duty and tax fees are charged on all imports.
 The only time goods are exempt from duty and tax is when they receive preferential treatment through trade agreements.